react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 });
 ```

+#### Custom action creators

-It's also possible to pass a function to `dispatch`.
+It's also possible to pass a action creator function to `dispatch`.
 The function will receive the current state and needs to return a navigation action object to use:

 ```js
 import { CommonActions } from '@react-navigation/native';